 To perform Plank Jacks, follow the instructions below:

-Assume a Plank position, with your weight supported on your forearms and toes.
+Assume a Plank position, with your weight supported on your forearms and toes, your hands in loose fists.
 Brace your core muscles, keep your back straight and your feet together.

 Another simple exercise and one most people are very familiar with is the Push-Up, which gives an excellent upper body workout.